October 2024

 Thank you to the Pediatric Brain Tumor Foundation

-A massive thank you to the Pediatric Brain Tumor Foundation for recently awarding the Bando and Beroukhim Labs more than $1,000,000 funding to support our work focused on identifying new therapeutic targets for children with pediatric low-grade gliomas, and to develop strategies to target them to induce sustained cures.
+A massive thank you to the Pediatric Brain Tumor Foundation for recently awarding the Bando and Beroukhim Labs a research grant to support our work focused on identifying new therapeutic targets for children with pediatric low-grade gliomas, and to develop strategies to target them to induce sustained cures.
 You can read more about this incredible award from PBTF here.

 March 2024